-After the Supreme Court ruled in Lemon v.
-Kurtzman, 1971, (Lemon I) that Pennsylvania's payments to parochial schools were unconstitutional, a district judge enjoined any further payments, but allowed payments for services rendered before the Supreme Court ruling.
-These payments were challenged, but the Supreme Court modified its earlier ruling to say in Lemon v.
-Kurtzman, 1973, (Lemon II) that its judgment did not apply retroactively, thus allowing those payments that had already been promised.
+After the Supreme Court ruled that government payments to parochial schools were unconstitutional, the Court upheld retroactive payments from before the ruling in Lemon v.
+Kurtzman (1973).
 The payments to the parochial schools, mostly Catholic schools, were originally designed to help shore up the schools that were facing budget problems, a problem that has continued decades later.
-This photo taken July 18, 2012 is of young students at Our Lady of Lourdes in Los Angeles, a Catholic private school that almost closed because of dropping enrollment.
+This photo from 2012 is of young students at Our Lady of Lourdes in Los Angeles, a Catholic private school that almost closed because of dropping enrollment.
 (AP Photo/Grant Hindsley, used with permission from the Associated Press)

 The Lemon II ruling allowed Pennsylvania to reimburse religion-affiliated schools for costs and services accrued prior to such payments being invalidated in Lemon I as a violation of the First Amendment’s establishment clause.

 In the 1971 case, the Court developed the Lemon test to overturn state laws aiding parochial schools.
 Specifically, the Court found that the laws had the impermissible effect of creating “excessive entanglement” between church and state.